Amazing Places in London: Hidden Gems, Local Streets, and Unforgettable Experiences

 Food Experiences You Shouldn’t Miss

-- Street food at Borough Market
+- Food from the street at Borough Market

-- Curry houses in Brick Lane
+- Curry shops on Brick Lane

 Best Time to Visit London

-- Spring: Gardens bloom, mild weather
+- Spring: Gardens bloom and the weather is nice.

-- Summer: Festivals, outdoor markets
+- Summer: fairs and markets outside

-- Winter: Christmas lights and cozy pubs
+- Winter: Christmas lights and warm pubs

 Practical Travel Tips